biocatiit/website/content/scihi/2013_atpase.rst

-        crystallography and 3D reconstruction from EM single particles along with time-resolved and static small angle X-ray scattering (TR-SAXS and SAXS, respectively) at BioCAT to monitor the development and extent of onformational changes in NtrC1, a bEBP, when it binds to ATP.
+        crystallography and 3D reconstruction from EM single particles along with time-resolved and static small angle X-ray scattering (TR-SAXS and SAXS, respectively) at BioCAT to monitor the development and extent of conformational changes in NtrC1, a bEBP, when it binds to ATP.
 The results revealed that partial binding of ATP drives a dramatic reorganization of individual molecular subunits (protomers) that differ in their properties, to build highly asymmetric ring-like